 - Only one NDPS Manager can be loaded per server.
 Load this resource only on servers configured to service print jobs.
 The only exception to this rule is any server which has a printer connected directly to it.
-In that case, the NDPS Manager must be loaded on that server as well. - Whenever possible, place the NDPS Manager and the printers it controls on the same LAN segment for optimal performance. - Whenever possible, consider assigning your Printer Agents to more than one NDPS Manager so that the print load will be spread over multiple servers.
-This will facilitate load balancing and reduce the possibility of a single point of failure which would disable all printing on your network.
+In that case, the NDPS Manager must be loaded on that server as well. - Whenever possible, place the NDPS Manager and the printers it controls on the same LAN segment for optimal performance. - You should consider distributing your printer agents across multiple NDPS Managers so that if one server goes down, not all the printer agents are affected.